fioriappsusage/fioriappsusage.github.io/docs/faq.md

 ### 7. How much time does it take to implement the Fiori App Usage and start collecting the usage records?

 You can set up and start using Fiori App Usage in a couple of hours.
-The descriptions in [the installation section](2020/FPS01/inst.md) will guide you through all the required steps.
-Should you encounter any problem, you can reach Fiori App Usage team on the support Slack channel or ask the team for a screen-sharing session.
+We will send you descriptions that will guide you through all the required steps.
+Should you encounter any problem, you can reach Fiori App Usage team on the support Discord channel or ask the team for a screen-sharing session.

 ### 8. Can I use my roles instead of the ones provided in Fiori App Usage transport requests?